- Country or region

 These bodies also provide an opportunity to seek resolutions to market access concerns and to engage in closer regulatory cooperation.
 An annual trade committee at ministerial level plays a supervisory role and is designed to ensure that the agreement operates properly.

-More on the operation of the agreement in practice.
+More on the operation of the agreement in practice

-In 2010, the EU and South Korea upgraded their broader relationship to a Strategic Partnership.
+In 2010, the EU and Korea upgraded their broader relationship to a Strategic Partnership.
 On 10 May 2010 the two sides signed a Framework Agreement, which entered into force on 1 June 2014.
 It provides a basis for strengthened cooperation on major political and global issues such as human rights, non-proliferation of weapons of mass destruction, counter-terrorism, climate change and energy security.
-This is an overarching political cooperation agreement with a legal link to the EU-South Korea Free Trade Agreement.
+This is an overarching political cooperation agreement with a legal link to the EU-Republic of Korea Free Trade Agreement.

 Committees and Dialogues

-Trading with South Korea
+Trading with the Republic of Korea

-- Importing into the EU from South Korea
+- Importing into the EU from Korea

-- Exporting from the EU to South Korea
+- Exporting from the EU to Korea

 - Evaluation of the Free Trade Agreement between the EU and the Republic of Korea